jsohlendorff/continuous_time_LTMLE/note_ryalen.typ

 due to non-compliers.
 But discrete-time methods also cannot take into account in the analysis if the person defies outside of the discrete time grid.
 In this case, one should consider the intervention we discussed earlier in the setting of @ryalenPotentialOutcomes.
+It should also be noted that the intervention that we have discussed may not always be feasible for real data, as real data may not actually contain the treatment visitation times.
 // For example, if using the same type of data, we could treat the first
 // deviation time as a censoring time, when a static intervention where the patient remains
 // on treatment at each visit is used.
 Incorporating the visitation times as a time-varying covariate would